 Inventory Valuation.
-We value our inventory at the lower of cost (first-in, first-out method) or net realizable value.
+We value our inventory at the lower of cost or net realizable value.
+Costs for approximately 50% of inventory is determined on an average cost basis with the remainder determined on a first-in, first-out (FIFO) basis.
 We regularly review inventory quantities and record a write-down for excess and obsolete inventory.
 The write-down is primarily based on historical inventory usage adjusted for expected changes in product demand and production requirements.
 However, our industry is characterized by customers in highly cyclical industries, rapid technological changes, frequent new product developments and rapid product obsolescence.
-While the inventories acquired in the Bruce Technologies transaction will require several years to consume in production and through spare parts sales, management believes the write-downs taken were sufficient to protect against future losses, as this product line is receiving greater attention under its current ownership.
 Changes in demand for our products and product mix could result in further write-downs.